TuxVinyards/qqX/README.md

 - qqX always makes backups, as is _standard good practice_ with _any_ software.

-### Improvements
+### Fixes for Quickemu

+- Available via qqX's FreeBird or FreeSpirit or in the qqX code itself

-- Tests show that _official_ Quickemu 4.9.5/6 can cause Intel processors to run MacOS very slowly.
-This doesn't affect FreeBird or FreeSpirit.
+- Fixes problems causing Intel processors to run MacOS very slowly.

-- Also the Quickemu problem, where telescoped/nested VM grind to a halt, doesn't happen when using the qqX builtins either.
+- Fixes the problem where telescoped/nested VM grind to a halt.

+- Windows [language fixes](https://github.com/quickemu-project/quickemu/issues/1113) mean that all the downloads work, not just English

-- As qqX will offer a config autotune after a download, the Quickemu issue [#1387](https://github.com/quickemu-project/quickemu/issues/1387#top) with Windows will not be present.
+- And qqX's config autotune fixes Windows boot issue [#1387](https://github.com/quickemu-project/quickemu/issues/1387#top)

 See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) wiki page for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis